 |$10000||Use AGA palette|

-Fetch mode refers to the access the Copper has to the Chip memory at the start of each display line, where it fetches the information it needs for the upcoming line of graphics to be drawn.
-The default is fetch mode 0, which is the OCS/ECS chipset mode and only allows for 16 pixel wide sprites.
-Higher fetch modes are AGA only and allow larger sprites, but reduces the bandwidth available for the rest of the display.
-Therefore, to have many large sprites displayed at the same time, you'll need to reduce the horizontal width of your screen, otherwise sprites might go missing or other issues might crop up.
+Fetch mode refers to the access the Copper has to the Chip memory at the start of each display line, where it fetches the bitplane information it needs for the upcoming line of graphics to be drawn.
+The default is fetch mode 0, which is the OCS/ECS chipset mode.
+Higher fetch modes are AGA only and allow more bitplane data to be read on every line, increasing the the number of bitplanes available in every resolution to 8 (256 colours), including VGA-style 31kHz modes.
+However, they also reduce the bandwidth available for the rest of the display, so to have many large sprites displayed at the same time, you'll need to reduce the horizontal width of your screen, otherwise sprites might go missing or other issues might crop up.
 Most other flags are self-explanatory.

 AGA palette means that the RGB values possible range from 0-255 in each of the red, green and blue components (8 bits per channel for a 24-bit palette) instead of the OCS/ECS range of 0-15 (4 bits per channel for a 12-bit palette).
 Obviously using any of the AGA-specific values (high resolution sprites, 8 bitplanes, fetch modes, AGA palette) means that your software will only work on AGA machines.